 Housing costs in Cambria are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Cambria is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Cambria is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Cambria who work in sales jobs (17.44%), management occupations (14.31%), and food service (7.05%).
+Overall, Cambria is a town of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Cambria who work in management occupations (14.37%), sales jobs (14.18%), and maintenance occupations (8.86%).

 Cambria is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Cambria is a very ethnically-diverse town.
 The people who call Cambria home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cambria residents report their race to be White, followed by Asian.
 Cambria also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 20.47% of the town’s residents.
-Important ancestries of people in Cambria include German, English, Irish, Scottish, and European.
+People of Hispanic or Latino origin account for 28.17% of the town’s residents.
+Important ancestries of people in Cambria include English, German, Irish, French, and Scottish.